Blackfell/blackfell.github.io/_posts/2019-07-17-so-you-want-to-hack.md

   - image_path: /assets/images/posts/start_hacking/cyberwire.jpg
     alt: "The Cyberwire"
     title: "The Cyberwire"
-    excerpt: "(the one for your boss) - Accessible cyber news, in plain English; there are jokes, accents and good ol' american cheese, but it's a great place to start to understand how businesses treat security."
+    excerpt: "(the one for your boss) - Accessible Cyber news, in plain English; there are jokes, accents and good ol' American cheese, but it's a great place to start to understand how businesses treat security."
     url: https://www.thecyberwire.com/podcasts/daily-podcast.html
     btn_label: "Read More"
     btn_class: "btn--inverse"